megardn/PennLINC.github.io/docs/LabHome/Onboarding.md

 ## PennLINC onboarding

-Beyond general section-level onboarding, several systems are needed to function effectively.
-Tinashe Tapera, our senior data analyst, can provide access to all systems, including:
+Once general section-level onboarding is complete (especialyl CITI/HIPPA training on Knowledelink), several systems are needed to function effectively.
+Tinashe Tapera, our senior data analyst, can provide access to some of these systems, including:

+[Slack](pennbbl.slack.com): Our primary means of communication as a team.
+However, also read the page on [communication and collaboration](https://pennlinc.github.io/docs/LabHome/CommunicationAndCollaboration/)

+[Github](https://github.com/PennLINC/): all code belongs in our github code repository; our [github pages webpage](https://pennlinc.github.io/) associated with this organization also houses growing knowledge base of tutorials.

+[Trello](https://trello.com/pennlinc): a  web app for tracking tasks and work as a team

+[Flyhweel](https://pennlinc.github.io/docs/flywheel): Our main imaging database and analytics platform.

+[Website](https://www.pennlinc.io/): Our front-facing website.
+Go to the "team form" under "more" to create your profile so you can appear on the "team" page.
+Ask Tinashe for this password on Slack.

+Additionally, we use two compute platforms that you will need access to.

+(PMACS)(https://pennlinc.github.io/docs/pmacs):  We use the PMACS low performance cluster (LPC) for project-specific analyses.
+See the (PMACS page)(https://pennlinc.github.io/docs/pmacs) for details on how get access and create a project.

+[CUBIC](https://pennlinc.github.io/docs/cubic):  We use the large high performance cluser (HPC) named CUBIC for large volumes of parallelizable subject-specific processing jobs.
+Additionally, specific projects may use CUBIC due to specific computational or software requirements.
+See the [CUBIC page](https://www.med.upenn.edu/cbica/cubic.html) for more information; it is a large compute resources created by our collaborators in the [Center for Biomedical Image Computing and Analytics (CBICA)](https://www.med.upenn.edu/cbica/).
+See the PennLINC [CUBIC page](https://pennlinc.github.io/docs/cubic) for details on how to gain access, create projects, and other tips.